Bananamonkey011/flight-paths/feedback/proposalFeedback.md

 ### Grade
-Not Yet Competent (70%)
+Competent (90%)

-Please resubmit asap.
+(Grade includes 10% penalty)
 ### Comments
-One major flaw in Leading Question, with two minor flaws in Algorithms and Datasets.
+Well written proposal with details.

 **Leading Question**
-The leading question does not specify which datasets and algorithms would be used to achieve the goal.
+The leading question is clear.

 **Dataset**
-The dataset is not well specified (what is "second dataset"?).
-You have also not specified the distance metric/algorithm between any two coordinate points.
+The datasets are clears.
+(Links to the datasets would be preferable.)

 **Algorithm**
-The algorithms are well described, although the complexity for Dijkstra mentioned in the proposal is achieved with Fibonacci heap.
-You should analyze what complexity you would reasonably achieve.
+The algorithms are well described.